Melanie Jame Wolf

 Live performance / 80 minutes

 Mira Fuchs is an expert.
 An expert private dancer.
 She is the public face of choreographer and visual artist Melanie Jame Wolf’s 8-year private life working as a stripper in one of the largest clubs in Melbourne.
-Following its premiere at Tanztage Berlin 2015, in 2025 the performance is celebrating its 10th anniversary – and wants to dance the audience through the myriad questions and contradictions of this work, that time and her world.
+Following its premiere at Tanztage Berlin at Sophiensaele in 2015, the performance celebrated its 10th anniversary in 2025 – this reprised version dances audiences through the myriad questions and contradictions of this work, that time, and her world.

-Structured as an essay of fragments and made for an intimate audience of 40 people in the round, MIRA FUCHS (a reprise) is an abstracted memoir of the body as a political riddle.
+Structured as an essay of 13 fragments for an intimate audience of 40 people, MIRA FUCHS (a reprise) is a work about work; a performance about performance.
+It is an abstracted memoir of the body as a political riddle.